 Unfortunately, nursing home neglect and abuse is a common occurrence.
 If your loved one has been the victim of abuse while under the care of supposedly trusted health care professionals, contact Wormington & Bollinger today.
 Our experienced team of lawyers have represented people throughout North Texas in nursing home abuse cases, helping them obtain the compensation and justice they deserve.
-Nursing home abuse and neglect comes in many different firms, and our lawyers know how to handle them all.
+Nursing home abuse and neglect comes in many different forms, and our lawyers know how to handle them all.
 The most common types of nursing home abuse typically fall within four different categories: neglect, physical abuse, sexual abuse, or emotional trauma.
 Regardless of the type of abuse, if you have reason to believe that your parent or loved one has been the victim of neglect or abuse while living in a nursing home, you may have the right to pursue legal action.
 To learn more about your options or to file a claim today, please contact our law firm.

 Common Nursing Home Abuse Or Neglect Cases

 Below you will find more information on the four most common types of abuse listed above.
 If you have any questions regarding the information below, please do not hesitate to contact Wormington & Bollinger.

 Nursing home neglect is the most common form of abuse.
 In these cases, the caretaker or health care professional does not perform the duties required of them to help ensure the resident is well taken care of and looked after.
 Examples of neglect include failing to properly attend to bathroom duties, failure to provide the resident with essentials like food, water, medication, and hygiene, and not properly providing general care.